 TLD Oracle

 Claim TLDs in ENS using DNSSEC proofs.
 DNS registries can register their TLDs by proving ownership through their _ens.nic.{tld} TXT record.
+The v2 contract enforces a DAO-controlled allowlist of 1,166 post-2012 ICANN New gTLD Program strings eligible for self-serve claims.

 Testnet Deployment: This is deployed on Sepolia with a 15-minute timelock for testing.
 In production, the timelock will be 10 days to allow DAO review.